 Emptying: Households relying on septic tanks have to arrange themselves for emptying of the septic tank.
-It was observed from the baseline survey that most of the septic tanks have been constructed in the last 4-6 years (Figure 8).
+It was observed from the baseline survey that most of the septic tanks have been constructed in the last 4-6 years.
 According to the survey from 2020, the frequency of emptying of septic tanks or covered pits varies from 1 to 10 years depending upon the size, uses, etc.

-However, about 59% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
-About 69% of the septic tanks connected to open drains, open ground or water bodies are emptied within 4-5 years.
-Almost 96% of single pit latrines and 33% of double pit latrines are emptied within 1-2 years.
+However, about 55% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
+About 53% of the septic tanks connected to open drains, open ground, water bodies and 'don't know where' are emptied within 4-5 years.
+Almost 96% of single pit latrines and 24% of double pit latrines are emptied within 1-2 years.
 Besides the above information, it was also revealed during the discussion in FGDs and household visits, that the demand for desludging septic tanks would increase shortly.
-Desludging of the septic tanks or pits is mostly (91%) done by private sweepers.
-Only in a few households, desludging is done by municipal sweepers (2%) and family members (7%).
-Around 95% of this withdrawal is done manually using a bucket and rope.
-A small number use electric pumps (2.5%) and manual pumps (2.5%).
+Desludging of the septic tanks or pits is mostly (89%) done by private sweepers.
+Only in a few households, desludging is done by family members (7%) and by municipal sweepers (4%).
+Around 81% of this withdrawal is done manually using a bucket and rope.
+Besides, 7% use electric pumps and 11% use manual pumps.
+There is one vacuum truck available in the municipality.
+Only 1% of the withdrawal is done by the vacuum truck.
 The manual method has high risks for the health and safety of the workers.
-These reflect the absence of safe and improved technologies for sludge emptying.
-The municipal authority has one Vacutug, a mechanical collection tanker, that is not yet being used regularly6, so there is no mechanical emptying service in this municipality.
+These reflect the absence of safe and improved technologies for sludge emptying6.